chrisEsk/chrisesk.github.io/docs/src/jobs.md

   <img width="220" src="/logo_treeseed.png" alt="">
 </a>

-Developed and maintained features both frontend and backend for a crowdfunding platform.
+Developed and maintained both frontend and backend for a crowdfunding platform.

 ## ‣ Miscellaneous
 <br>